fightforthefuture/bigsurveillance/app/_posts/2015-09-11-scoring-criteria.md

 were how to interpret votes on the USA FREEDOM Act, and how to score amendments.

-Votes on USA FREEDOM 2015 were not a clear signal of being for or against surveillance reform.
-For many organizations, including ours, and for many legislators as well, the USA FREEDOM Act was far too weak and limited to represent any kind of surveillance reform, and also modernized certain powers of the surveillance state.
-Its passage even posed a risk of derailing real surveillance reform by enabling legislators to make the political claim that it had dealt with the problem of mass surveillance.
-For those reasons, we choose to score a Yes vote at -1.
-However, a No vote could mean that the legislator thought the USA FREEDOM Act didn't go nearly far enough; but it could also mean that the legislator could not accept even its very weak reforms, and felt that Congress should not restrict surveillance authorities at all.
-We therefore tied No votes in the Senate to the legislator’s vote on whether to do "straight reauthorization" of Section 215 of the PATRIOT Act.
+USA FREEDOM 2015 votes were not a clear signal of being for or against surveillance reform.
+The USA FREEDOM Act changed the process of surveillance by separating surveillance procedures but many organizations and legislators warned that it preserves and modernizes the same surveillance authorities, while enabling Congress to say it tackled surveillance reform.
+Therefore, Yes votes are graded at -1.
+However, because of the nature of the bill, a No vote could mean 1. that the legislator thought the USA FREEDOM Act didn't go nearly far enough or 2. that even very weak reforms are unacceptable there shouldn't be any restrictions of surveillance authorities.
+Therefore No votes in the Senate were tied to the legislator’s vote on whether to do "straight reauthorization" of
+Section 215 of the PATRIOT Act.
 A Yes on straight reauthorization indicated clearly that they wanted no surveillance reform whatsoever, and therefore that if they then voted No on the USA FREEDOM Act, it